Why do you put butter on a cat’s paws?

 A cat outside in an unfamiliar environment will dart off, he won’t necessarily follow the same path home.

 Cats are creatures of habit and they are territorial.
 Moving house IS stressful to them, there is no doubt about that.
 Putting butter on his paws is not going to help him, only time and patience can do that.
-Every time I have moved house, or adopted an adult cat they have hidden for several days before slowly but surely coming out and exploring their new environment.
-A cat should be kept indoors and given time to adjust to his new home and surroundings.
-While he is indoors, he will be surveying his new environment through the window.
-This is a process that should not be rushed.
+Every time I have moved house or adopted an adult cat they have hidden for several days before slowly but surely coming out and exploring their new environment.
+Confine the cat inside and give him time to adjust to his new home and surroundings.
+While he is indoors, he will be surveying his new environment through the windows.
+Do not rush this process.

 Before you move

-Make sure your cat has adequate identification.
-Most cats are microchipped.
-Make sure his microchip details are up to date.
-Call his vet and update your records.
+Make sure your cat has adequate identification, a microchip is the most effective way to identify a cat.
+Make sure his microchip details are up to date and call the cat’s veterinarian to update your records there too.

 Put a collar on him with your phone number.
 I recommend a mobile number, as home numbers often change when you move house.